jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 (2) The time frames do not create any legal right enforceable in a court of law or affect or limit the way in which a person (for example, a Minister or the regulator) is required to exercise a statutory power of decision.
 (3) In particular, no form of monetary compensation or relief, or injunctive relief, is available as a remedy if the time frames are not met.
 (4) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(5) A time frame for a decision under section 19A (which relates to initial national interest risk assessments) must not be more than 15 working days.

 ### Subpart 4 — Information-gathering powers